 Speeding Up the Data Science Pipeline

-Machine learning automation enables data scientists to automate the creation of machine learning processes.
+Machine learning automation, a core part of machine learning engineering, makes machine learning processes faster and more efficient.
 Without machine learning automation, the ML process can take months, from data preparation, through training, until actual deployment.

 Machine learning automation tools were created to help speed up the machine learning pipeline.
 In some cases, this means automating only specific tasks, like model selection.
 In other cases, it means automating your entire machine learning operations process.
 In this article we discuss the potential and possibilities of automating machine learning pipelines.